 What are Industrial Solutions?

 Industrial solutions are solutions that help industrial processes release less greenhouse gas emissions.
-Industrial processes accounted for 22%, over one fifth, of all greenhouse gas emissions in 2018.
-Therefore, it is very important to lessen the quantity of greenhouse gases emitted by these processes.
+Industrial processes accounted for 22%, over one-fifth, of all greenhouse gas emissions in 2018.
+Therefore, it is very important to lessen the amount of greenhouse gases emitted by these processes.

 Industry includes all manufacturing and food processing plants, mining operations, and construction, among others.
 A large portion of the solutions is to make the processes more efficient and to reduce material waste.

 Possible Industrial Solutions

 Emissions efficiency is the act of reducing emissions intensity—the emissions that arise from the operations themselves.
 Process emissions are emissions that come from operations not necessarily involving energy usage, such as methane leaks.

 Oil and gas mining operations are the United States' largest source of methane, which is the second-biggest driver of climate change.
 Methane can leak from pipelines or can be intentionally vented into the atmosphere to get rid of it.
 In order to effectively monitor and prevent leakage, in 2016 the Obama Administration published a set of rules for the EPA and for companies, collectively referred to as the methane rules.
 The methane rules required operators of mining projects to survey their equipment for leakage and then fix those leaks.
 It also required operators to capture methane that came from gas wells, as well as limit these emissions by using newly improved pneumatic pumps.
 The Trump Administration EPA worked to remove these regulations in 2019, so it is imperative to institute them again, as they are the first step to greater emissions efficiency.